-- See the Course Schedule posted on Canvas

-- There will be weekly lectures and tutorials.

-- Tutorials WILL FREQUENTLY CONTAIN

-QUIZZES to test your knowledge and

-understanding of the preceding lectures.
-The

-quizzes count toward continuous assessment.

-So make sure you revise your lecture notes

-before each tutorial and don't hesitate to ask

-the relevant TA (listed in course schedule) for

-advice.
+- See the Course Schedule http://howyourbrainworks.net/timetable - There will be lectures and tutorials as indicated on the timetable. - About every other tutorial we conduct a graded multiple choice QUIZ to test your knowledge and understanding of the preceding lectures.
+There are 5 quizzes on the dates given in the timetable. - The mean of your best 4 quiz scores will be your continuous assessment grade, which counts for 50% of your final grade.
+So make sure you attend quizzes, revise your lecture notes before each tutorial and don't hesitate to ask the relevant TA (listed in course schedule) for advice.